National Parks remain some of the darkest places in Great Britain and we celebrate our star-studded skies at Festivals throughout autumn and winter.

-Our Dark Skies Festival is all about discovering, learning and enjoying the dark and the stars you can see as a result.
+Our Dark Skies festivals are all about discovering, learning and enjoying the dark and the stars you can see as a result.
 This could mean getting out for an activity such as cycling, walking, running or caving at night, attending a stargazing party, or taking part in a daytime event, learning more about star constellations or making a rocket.

 When the sun sets in the North York Moors, another breathtaking view emerges – a sky full of stars!
 The low levels of light pollution and dark skies of the National Park are one of the things that makes it such a special place.
 Come and join in our star-filled festival of fun and learn more about the magic above us, with events suitable for all ages.Events in the North York Moors